 Before you begin the course, your computer must have the latest edition of Windows, which is Windows 10.
-For more information about Windows 10, refer to the Windows desktop: Security and privacy guide.
-You should also check that the mouse, monitor and keyboard are connected properly, and have the name and password of your home Wi-Fi to hand.
+For more information about Windows 10, refer to the Windows laptop: Security and privacy guide.
+You should have the name and password of your home Wi-Fi to hand and, if you're using a mouse, make sure that it's properly connected.